 Previously (2012 – 2020), Brian was Associate Vice President for Academic Affairs Operations at San Francisco State University (SFSU), overseeing the Academic Technology unit and coordinating the use of technology in the academic programs across the university.
 He worked closely with IT professionals and leaders in other units to coordinate overall information technology strategic management at SFSU.
 Prior to 2012, Brian was Associate Professor and Chair of the Instructional Technologies department in the Graduate College of Education at SFSU.
 He received his Ph.D. in Instructional Systems Technology from Indiana University Bloomington in 2002.
 Dr. Beatty also holds several CA single-subject teaching credentials, an M.A. in Instructional Technologies from SF State and a B.S. in Electrical Engineering from Marquette University.
-Dr. Beatty has more than 25 years’ experience as a classroom teacher, trainer, and instructional designer at schools, businesses, and the US Navy.
+Dr. Beatty has more than 30 years of experience as a classroom teacher, trainer, and instructional designer at schools, businesses, and the US Navy.

 John is an Australian legal academic and commercial lawyer.
 John holds a PhD in tax law from the University of New South Wales.
 John has held multiple roles as Director of Education and Academic Director of university online programs.
 These roles have allowed John to pursue his passion and scholarly interest in effective online and hybrid delivery.
 John also publishes regularly both in Australia and abroad in the field of tax administration and is recognised as an expert in taxpayer rights and remedies.